wvangoet/MD4224_Light/04_MD_Profile_Analysis/README.md

 # 04_MD_Profile_Analysis
-Environment to compaer simulated bunch profiles with measurements (MD4224)
+Environment to compare simulated bunch profiles with measurements (MD4224)

 ## MD_Functions.ipynb
 - Contains all imports and functions used to analyse simulation data